Sullivan County is named for John Sullivan, who was an American Revolutionary War general.

 Monticello 1809 – present

 County Courthouse – Monticello

 Contractor: Campbell & Dempsey of Kingston

 Description: The building faces south and is a two story gray colored Ohio limestone structure.
-The building is located on landscaped grounds.
+The building is located on landscaped grounds in the center of Monticello.
 The south front has a large portico with four high columns rising to a pediment at the roof line.
 On the center of the roof is a large green colored dome with large clock.
 The building was renovated in 1979.
 The building was named as the “The Lawrence H Cooke Sullivan County Courthouse.”

 Note: The previous courthouse was designed by Thornton MacNess Niven and built by Samuel Bull of Orange County in 1845 at a cost of $6,790.
 The cost of construction of the present courthouse was $142,800.